 Where medical input is necessary (in order to reach a decision about a member of staff), a "management referral" of an individual can be made to the Occupational Physician so that a medical report can be obtained.
 This should be done by the head of department, or by a senior administrator, or HRBP, acting on the head of department's behalf.
 Further guidance (including the referral form) on referrals can be found here.
 Where an employee has a known existing medical condition, or may be undergoing a medical treatment/monitoring, careful consideration should be given in the approach to such cases and further advice sought from the UOHS or Personnel Services.

 What are Fit Notes?

-The ‘Fit Note’ (introduced in 2010), is a statement of fitness for work, which is issued by a doctor to indicate whether the employee “may be fit for work” or that s/he is “not fit for work”, taking into account the doctor’s recommendations (one of four options listed on the Fit Note).
+The ‘Fit Note’ (introduced in 2010), is a statement of fitness for work, which is issued by a doctor to indicate whether the employee is “not fit for work” or "may be fit for work” taking into account the doctor’s recommendations (one of four options listed on the Fit Note).
 Doctors can also make further comments.
 The note is additionally used for Social Security and Statutory Sick Pay (SSP) purposes.

 During the first six months of sickness, each Fit Note can only cover a maximum period of three months.

 Where a “may be fit for work” (taking account of the doctor's advice) Fit Note is issued by the doctor and one of the four options has been selected as a suggestion to facilitate a return to work, i.e. a phased return to work, altered hours, amended duties, or workplace adaptations, further discussion with the employee will be necessary to establish appropriate and reasonable measures to assist with the return to work.
 Advice should be sought from Personnel Services and/or the University Occupational Health Service (UOHS) before a return to work can be fully agreed by the department.